Is mining in South Africa a key industry for your business?

 As major global industry, mining in South Africa boasts a high level of technical and production expertise, as well as wide-ranging research and development activities.
 The country has world-class primary processing facilities, covering carbon steel, stainless steel and aluminium in addition to platinum and gold beneficiation.

 Two of the world’s largest mining companies have their origins in South Africa.
 BHP Billiton was the result of a merger between South Africa’s Billiton and the Australian BHP Group.
 Anglo American Plc., with a primary listing on the London Stock Exchange and secondary listing in Johannesburg, owns many major subsidiaries, including Anglo Platinum, Anglo Coal, Impala Platinum and Kumba Iron Ore.

 South Africa is the world’s largest producer of chrome (14 000 Mt), platinum group metals (193 t), manganese (4.7 million Mt) and vermiculite (210 000 t).
 South Africa is the world’s second largest producer of ilmenite (1.17 Mt), rutile (130 000 t) and zirconium (370 000 t).

 About 40% of the world’s total gold reserves are found in the Witwatersrand area.
-Iron ore is mined in Sishen and Thabazimbi, and more than 80% of South Africa’s output comes from these areas.
+Iron ore is mined in Sishen and Thabazimbi, with more than 80% of South Africa’s iron ore mined in these areas.
 The north western part of South Africa is famous for platinum and diamond mining.
 This area accounts for more than 90% of South Africa's platinum production.
 Five of the largest platinum-producing mines are located in the Rustenburg area.